Tips & tricks

 Changing the zoom level with the mouse

 If you use a mouse with a scroll wheel, you can use it to quickly change the zoom level at which a document is displayed.
-Press the Ctrl key on your keyboard, keep it depressed and move the scroll wheel on your mouse up or down.
+To do so, hold down the Ctrl key on your keyboard and move the scroll wheel on your mouse up or down.

 Use paragraph spacing!

 Even if you think it is annoying, don't insert blank lines between paragraphs.
-Instead, set the spacing between paragraphs using Paragraph spacing before and Paragraph spacing after.
+Instead, set the spacing between paragraphs using Paragraph spacing Before and Paragraph spacing After.
 You will find these options in the dialog boxes Paragraph and Paragraph style.
-Right-click in the document window and pick the respective command from the context menu.
-The advantage of paragraph spacing is that it lets TextMaker suppress unnecessary empty space at the tops and bottoms of pages.
+Right-click in the document window and choose the relevant command from the context menu.
+The advantage of paragraph spacing is that it lets TextMaker automatically suppress unnecessary blank space at the top and bottom of pages.

 If you want to prevent two words from being separated because a line break or page break occurs between them, just enter a "non-breaking space" between them.
 Do so by typing Ctrl+Shift+Space.

 Saving printer ink when printing test prints

-For draft prints, you can choose the option Drop pictures in the Print dialog.
-Your document will print faster and use less ink because all pictures are skipped.
+For test prints, you can select the option Drop pictures in the Print dialog box.
+The printing process will be faster and use less ink because all of the pictures will be omitted.

 Frames and objects